Frando/refspace/README.md

 # refspace

 A ref is a reference to a value.
 A value is either a primitive, a function or an object.
 An object has values and methods.
 A *refspace* holds values with attached ref objects.
-A *refspace* can be connected to another refspace, which allows the other to call all methods on object refs.
+A *refspace* can be connected to another refspace, which allows the other to call methods on object refs.
 The transport bus is pluggable.
+Included is a local bus and a bus that works over any binary stream.
+A bus to work over window.postMessage is in the works.

+When calling methods, you can pass arguments and return values as you would on local objects.
+All methods have to be asynchronous (return a promise).
+You may only use as arguments:

+* primitives
+* functions (they can be invoked from an remote end)
+* plain json objects
+* other refs
+* streams
+* array buffers

 ```javascript
 const value = {